awestover/skyspace/probabilistic_method/readme.md

 ##### story
 begin rmk
-this part is very soggy and crumbly.
-Consider skipping straight to Chapter 0, or even Chapter 1.
+This part is a somewhat soggy and crumbly "personal motivation for doing this story thing".
+Consider skipping straight to my post on Chapter 0, or even Chapter 1.
 Nevertheless I feel obligated to write an at least somewhat compelling preface, because I like to read prefaces.
-So here we go. end rmk
+So yeah, whatever.
+If the real numbers are complete, then I better be complete in my blogging. end rmk

 I want to read this book because I believe that it contains some really elegant